Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 Now your Token is in your clipboard.
 Paste it in dcsserverbot.ini in your config-directory.
 Both "Privileged Gateway Intents" have to be enabled on that page.
 To add the bot to your Discord guild, go to OAuth2, select "bot" in the OAuth2 URL Generator, select the following permissions:
-_Send Messages, Manage Messages, Embed Links, Attach Files, Read Message History, Add Reactions_ Press "Copy" on the generated URL, paste it into the browser of your choice, select the guild the bot has to be added to - and you're done!
+_Manage Channels, Send Messages, Manage Messages, Embed Links, Attach Files, Read Message History, Add Reactions_ Press "Copy" on the generated URL, paste it into the browser of your choice, select the guild the bot has to be added to - and you're done!
 For easier access to channel IDs, enable "Developer Mode" in "Advanced Settings" in Discord.